Heimdal

 Try it for FREE today 30-day Free Trial.
 Offer valid only for companies.

 Should your employees require to install certain software on their own, you can now free your system administrators from the burden of manual installation of software.
 Be sure to check out a Privileged Access Management (PAM) tool like Heimdal™ Privileged Access Management.
-And the best part is you don’t need to worry about malware infections that abuse admin rights – our product automatically de-escalates elevated privileges if a machine shows any signs of infection.
+The best part is you don’t need to worry about malware infections that abuse admin rights – our product automatically de-escalates elevated privileges if a machine shows any signs of infection.

 Heimdal Official Logo